Ama-kon/DANotes/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Acknowledgements

+This project is primarily for practicing Firebase.
+It is not intended to be a fully developed application.

+Thank you for checking out this project.
+Any feedback or suggestions are appreciated!